Local Legal Initiative

 Our impact

-In 2022, the Reporters Committee released a report on the early success of the Local Legal Initiative in its first two years.
-Now in its fifth year, the Local Legal Initiative continues to have a tremendous impact in Colorado, Indiana, Oklahoma, Pennsylvania, and Tennessee, empowering news organizations in those states to tell stories that matter in their communities — about everything from public health and school safety to government transparency and law enforcement accountability.
-Read on for highlights of our work in each state.
+Now in its sixth year, the Local Legal Initiative has had a tremendous impact in Colorado, Indiana, Oklahoma, Pennsylvania, and Tennessee, empowering journalists and news organizations in those states to tell stories that matter in their communities — about everything from public health and school safety to government transparency and law enforcement accountability.

 Colorado